What the hell am I going to do now?

 "Anyway, I'm here because this poor dog needs the help of a good veterinary...
 I...
 I know I've disappeared for two years, and I know you probably don't want to have anything to do with me anymore, but..."

 "Come in.
 It looks like you need some good tea".
-Before Cassandra could reply, the old man dragged the strange couple inside and made his way towards the kitchen.
+Before Cassandra could reply, the old man dragged the strange pair inside and made his way towards the kitchen.
 The girl looked around, noticing that nothing in the furniture had changed.

 Sometimes things don't change, she thought with a sigh, while smirking slightly at the thought of the nickname she had given to Bill long before...
 Mr Teapot.
-After all those years is still suited mr. Thompson perfectly.
+After all those years, it still suited mr. Thompson perfectly.
 First of all, the old man silhouette resembled that of a large teapot.
 Secondly, the veterinary was of the opinion that, no matter how bad things could be, there was nothing a good cup of tea couldn't solve.